TrentConley/Capstone/README.md

 # Capstone
 All work related to my Capstone Project

-Currently developing simulator from scratch, so see Scratch Python Particle Simulator for most current work
+Currently developing simulator from scratch, so see Python Simulator Developed from Scratch for most recent work

+See Capstone Documentation for screen recordings of simulations.